 The paste is in a dried form.
 Therefore you have to soak the paste in water before it can become sticky.
 This type of wallpaper is generally easier to remove than traditional paste wallpaper.

-The dictionary of wallpaper defines booking as: Folding (without creasing) a continuous strip of wallpaper which has just been pasted, allowing time for the adhesive to soak into the paper.
-And keeping the adhesive tacky until ready to hang.
+The dictionary of wallpaper defines booking as Folding (without creasing) a continuous strip of wallpaper that has just been pasted, allowing time for the adhesive to soak into the paper.
+And keep the adhesive tacky until ready to hang.
 The paper is folded over on itself, pasted sides together with the edges in alignment.
-The correct amount of booking time varies, and should be noted on the directions that come with the paper.
+The correct amount of booking time varies and should be noted on the directions that come with the paper.